-MAT 080 - Introduction to PreAlgebra.
-2 Credits (CR/NC).
-Introduction to PreAlgebra is a self-paced course designed to improve students' skills in number concepts, whole numbers, decimals, fractions, application problems, ratios, percents, area, and volume.
-This will be accomplished through mastery learning aided by computer software appropriate to the course.
+MAT 080 - Introduction to Pre-Algebra.
+2 Credits.
+This course id designed to improve your skills in: number concepts, whole numbers and integers, decimals, fractions, order of operations, application problems, ratios, percents, area, and volume.
+Emphasis will be placed on skill mastery in preparation for future math courses.
+(PR: Placement in MAT 080 is determined by ACT score below 10 or placement test)